 3. Mockingbird Single to Double — Best Economy Convertible

 - Price: $450; 2nd Seat Kit (to make it a double): $145; Riding Board: $95

 - Stroller Weight: 26.5 lbs without 2nd Seat; 35 lbs with two seats

 - Weight Limit: 45 lbs per seat

 The Mockingbird Single-to-Double stroller is relatively new on the scene, and we’re totally here for it.
-This convertible stroller can easily accommodate two kids, with the use of the 2nd seat kit, purchased separately — note: it won’t be long until this stroller is also able to hold three kiddos — making it good pick for big families — with the addition of a glider board, debuting soon.
+This convertible stroller can easily accommodate up to three kids, with the use of the 2nd seat kit and rider board, both purchased separately.
+Thus, the Mockingbird is a good pick for big families.

-Both the toddler seat and the 2nd seat are exactly the same — there’s no big kid/little kid seat situation, like on some convertible strollers (looking at you, Britax B-Ready G3).
+Both the toddler seat and the 2nd seat are exactly the same — there’s no big kid/little kid seat situation, like on some convertible strollers.
 Both seats can accommodate children up to 45 lbs, which definitely isn’t as much as the Nuna Demi Grow (50 lbs) or the Evenflo Pivot Xpand (55lbs), but should get you to your kids’ 3rd (and maybe even 4th??) birthdays.

 Bonus: You can fold the Mockingbird Single-to-Double with both seats attached (and it’s a super simple one-handed fold, too — woohoo!).

 “A couple of years back, a colleague in the business told me the Mockingbird Stroller is “the UPPABaby Vista, but for much less!”
 Naturally, we were intrigued and eager to give you our honest take of it.